The Latest: Trump's doctor says president has 'no symptoms'

 The Latest: Trump’s doctor says president has ‘no symptoms’New

-WASHINGTON (AP) — The Latest on President Donald Trump’s health after his COVID-19 diagnosis (all times local):
+WASHINGTON (AP) — The Latest on President Donald Trump’s health after his COVID-19 diagnosis, and other White House aides, officials (all times local):

 12:55 p.m.